NBreunig3/song-alyze/README.md

         -Create word clouds in real time
         -Generate word cloud based on users most listened to artitsts and songs, as well as the lyrics to any song -Suggest songs with opposite themes

-        -We chose this project because the current system of music is broken.
+    We chose this project because the current system of music is broken.
 We are stuck in a jukebox of captivity.
     Every online radio recommends the same songs, including Spotify.
 We want to create a convenient way of discovering new music without pushing the user too far from their comfort zone.

     Technologies Needed:
         -Spotify API